← Back to ArticlesTraining Tips

 • Light shadow boxing.
 Some people skip wraps for pure shadow boxing without contact.
 Your choice, but it takes no time to wrap up.

-When Wrapping Isn't Enough
+When Wrapping Is not Enough

 • Punching with bad technique (bent wrist, thumb inside fist)